Washington County Public Schools

-Washington County Public Schools (WCPS) is a U.S. public school system run for the residents of Washington County, Maryland.
+Washington County Public Schools (WCPS) is a U.S. school system run for the residents of Washington County, Maryland.
 The central offices of WCPS are collectively known as the Washington County Board of Education, which is located on 10435 Downsville Pike in Hagerstown.
-In February 2017, Dr. Boyd Michael was named Superintendent of Schools.
+The elected body responsible for budgeting consists of April Zentmeyer (President), Michael Guessford (Vice-President, Linda Murray, Victoria Beachley, Darrell Evans, Ashley McCusker, and Charles Burkett.
+On 1 July 2022, Dr. David T. Sovine began serving as superintendent of Washington County Public Schools.